cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 We mentioned that our web application would use the *service* associated with our CloudNativePG cluster.
 In fact, the service `cluster-example-rw` will always point to the cluster's primary instance.
-If there is a failover or a switchover, the service will remain unchanged.
+If there is a failover or a switchover, the service will point to the new primary.

 Notice there was another service called `cluster-example-ro`, which, you might guess, acts as a load-balancer for our read-only replicas.